What are the five most popular names for boys?

 The Social Security Administration's Top Baby Name Lists

 Every year the Social Security Administration releases its most popular baby names list.
 Each year they collect their data based on applications for Social Security cards.
-The 2018 data is based on just over 3.7 million births in the US, the lowest number of births in over three decades.
+The 2019 data is based on just over 3.7 million births in the US, the lowest number of births in over three decades, and 1% lower than 2018.
 All data is reported from the First Name field on the social security card application.
 The given name must be at least two characters long in order to be included.
 Names with fewer than five occurrences in any geographic area are not included.

 Boy Names on the Rise